Desired outcome: Increased income for Peel residents, particularly those of lowest income.

 - Amount of increased income for residents involved in the Community Benefits Strategy

-According to 2015 tax-filer data, approximately 16% of Peel residents are living in poverty.
-Poverty is associated with negative health and social outcomes.
-In order to take steps to reduce poverty during this Term of Council, the Region of Peel is seeking ways to ensure that low-income Peel residents receive the benefits they are eligible for.
+According to 2016 tax-filer data, approximately 19% of Peel residents are potentially living with low income1.
+The Region is seeking ways to ensure that low income Peel residents receive the benefits they are eligible for.

-- Piloted a Community Benefits Strategy to explore how to embed Community Benefits clauses into our vendor agreements.
-This pilot has allowed us to understand and apply learned lessons towards our Corporate Social Responsibility Strategy that will be completed in two to three years.
+- Piloted a Community Benefits Strategy to explore how to embed Community Benefits clauses into vendor agreements.
+This pilot has allowed us to understand and apply lessons learned towards the Corporate Social Responsibility Strategy that will be completed in two years.

 1 Based on updated Statistics Canada tax-filer methodology for low income measure after tax (LIM-AT).